kreier/quartz/content/Projects/Treehouse in Saigon.md

 In summer 2016 I arrived in Saigon and started teaching at the IGSHCMC (International German School Ho Chi Minh City).
 Soon I was conducting a woodworking workshop as ASA - after school activity.
 The more we learned about wood and tools, the more the idea of a treehouse at the school property became a reality.
-And of course I had my experience from the [[Hofkoh treehouse]] project.
+And of course I had my experience from the [[Treehouse in Hofkoh]] project.
 ## October 2016
 In a speedrun we build a shelf with students, here is the video link: